-• With more facilities being given to shareholders, there is a need for more shareholders to vote, and vote intelligently.
+• With more rights being given to shareholders, there is a need for more shareholders to vote, and vote intelligently.

-- For effective voting, the resolutions, as also the commentary and notes, should be written in simple language, with proper punctuation and without any technical phrases or jargon. - Institutional investors should be encouraged to vote.
-The responsibility for this should be fixed on the fund manager. - Abstaining from voting should not be allowed for institutional investors. - Companies should proactively educate shareholders on their rights, and the need for them to vote.
+- For effective voting, the resolutions, as also the commentary and notes, should be written in simple language, with proper punctuation and without any technical phrases or jargon. - Companies should proactively educate shareholders on their rights, and the need for them to vote.
 They can take the help of investor associations, if required. - E-voting facilities can be provided in multiple cities to help shareholders who are not techsavvy.